Few people have reached the South Pole on a ski-pulka expedition.

 Overview

-The geographic South Pole is located on the Antarctic continent, at an altitude of 2,835 m, about 360 km from the Queen Maud chain and 1,300 km from the nearest sea.
-The ice cap is thicker than 2,700 m at the South Pole and even more than 4,000 m at certain location in East Antarctica.
+The geographic South Pole is located on the Antarctic continent, at an altitude of 2,835 meters, about 360 kilometers from the Queen Maud chain and 1,300 kilometers from the nearest sea.
+The ice cap is said to be 2,700 meters thick at the South Pole.

 The first humans to reach the South Pole were the members of the Norwegian expedition led by Roald Amundsen on December 14th, 1911.
 Their competitors in the race to the South Pole, were five members of the British Terra Nova expedition led by Robert Falcon Scott, an officer of the Royal Navy, who reached the pole a month later on January 17th, 1912.
 This expedition marked one of the greatest tragedies of polar exploration.
 Once at the Pole, not only did they realize that they had arrived after Amundsen, but all the members of the expedition died of cold and hunger on the return trip to the coast leaving particularly moving written accounts of their sufferings.